home-assistant/home-assistant.io/source/_components/sensor.transmission.markdown

 - **name** (*Optional*): The name to use when displaying this Transmission instance.
 - **username** (*Optional*): Your Transmission username, if you use authentication.
 - **password** (*Optional*): Your Transmission password, if you use authentication.
-- **display_variables** array: Conditions to display in the frontend.
+- **monitored_variables** array: Conditions to display in the frontend.
   - **current_status**: The status of your Transmission daemon.
   - **download_speed**: The current download speed.
   - **upload_speed**: The current upload speed.

 To use the monitoring, your transmission client needs to allow remote access.
-If you are running the graphical transmission client (transmission-gtk) go to **Edit** -> **Perferences** and choose the tab **Remote**.
+If you are running the graphical transmission client (transmission-gtk) go to **Edit** -> **Preferences** and choose the tab **Remote**.
 Check **Allow remote access**, enter your username and your password, and uncheck the network restriction as needed.

 <p class='img'>
   <img src='{{site_root}}/images/screenshots/transmission_perf.png' />